Supreme Queens (Updated February 2023)

-Here is a summary of recently instituted changes in Supreme Queens.
+Here is a summary of recently the various appearances in Supreme Queens,

-For any questions about practice in Queens (Supreme, Civil or Surrogate's Court), please contact me.
+For any questions about practice in Queens (Supreme, Civil, Housing or Surrogate's Court), please contact our office.